-Long Jump
+Running Long Jump

-- An athlete must be able to jump at least 1 meter, which is the maximum distance between the takeoff board and the sandpit.
-The takeoff board may be set anywhere from the front edge of the sandpit up to 1 meter in front of it. - All distances will be measured along a perpendicular line from the foul line to the closest impression on the landing area made by any part of the athlete's body or clothing. - Prior to competition, an athlete may receive assistance from an official to mark their runway starting point.
+- Running Long Jump: - The jump line will be marked with tape at 0.5 meter back from the edge of the sand pit. - Athletes will need to take off from behind the line.
+If their foot touches the line the jump should not be measured. - All good jumps will be measured from the back of the taped line.
+All distances will be measured along a perpendicular line from the foul line to the closest impression on the landing area made by any part of the athlete's body or clothing. - Prior to competition, an athlete may receive assistance from an official to mark their runway starting point. - All jumps need to be measured in METERS!